What is the Digital Divide and How Can We Bridge It?

 Race can also impact the digital divide.
 Minorities are more likely to live in poverty, with 25.4% of Native Americans and 20.8% of African Americans living in poverty.
 That is nearly doubly the poverty rate of their white neighbors (10.1%).
 Living in poverty undoubtedly makes it harder to afford internet and computer devices.
 Additionally, areas of high poverty typically don’t have access to the same quality of education.
 This lack of quality can often limit a school’s ability to use and teach technology.

-When the pandemic hit and schools went virtual, more than a quarter of K–12 students (29%) lacked reliable internet access in spring 2020.
+When the pandemic hit and schools went virtual, more than a quarter of K–12 students (29%) lacked reliable internet access in the spring 2020.
 The lack of access left students without a path forward to learn.
 However, many school districts or parents in higher-income areas were able to provide students with the tools necessary to succeed.
-Unfortunately, this left a gap in the education in communities that were not well-funded.
-And led to an unequal and less-than-quality education.
+Unfortunately, this left a gap in education in communities that were not well-funded.
+And led to unequal and less-than-quality education.
 We need to ensure everyone has access to quality education and the technology to make it possible.

 Your location also plays a role in access.
 Many rural areas of the country still do not have access to high-speed internet.
 Geographical location played a big part in the problems with accessibility during the pandemic as people who lived in rural areas struggled to work from home or do virtual school.
 According to the Pew Research Center survey of U.S. adults, roughly seven-in-ten rural Americans (72%) say they have a broadband internet connection at home.